7 Realistic Ways to Slow Down Ageing in Your 40s

 High levels of cortisol rob your body of essential vitamins such as vitamin C and B, which are important for healthy glowing skin.

-Reduce stress by practising deep breathing exercises, meditation, yoga or taking a walk in nature.
+Reduce stress by getting a vitamin drip, practising deep breathing exercises, meditation, yoga or taking a walk in nature.
 Meditation is one of the greatest ways to feel mentally and emotionally happy and relaxed.

 #4 Protect Your Skin from the Sun Damage